In our journey so far, we have discovered how functions and variables work with specific data types. Each type, like int

-This scenario introduces us to a crucial concept in C++: implicit conversion.
+This scenario introduces us to the concept of implicit conversion.

-In this lesson, we will dive deep into the world of implicit conversions, exploring how they work with variables, functions, and operators.
+In this lesson, we’ll explore how implicit conversions work with variables, functions, and operators.
 We'll also tackle the concept of narrowing casts, a special type of conversion that needs extra attention.

 Data types in C++ can allow values of their type to be created from a value of a different type.
 We'll see how to give our custom data types this ability in a later chapter.